ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

     => await brandService.GetBrandsAsync(pagingArguments, cancellationToken).ToConnectionAsync();
 ```

-> We have applied the same DI handling to source generated DataLoader which by default will now use an explicit DI scope for each DataLoader fetch.
+> We have applied the same DI handling to source generated DataLoader which by default will now use an explicit service scope for each DataLoader fetch.

 ## Query Inspection